anderson-nicole/Capstone-Project/WEEK 4/README.md

 ## __New Timeline:__
 - Feb.
 7- Present datsets that will be used and work on literature review for paper
 - Feb.
 13- Preprocessing: Gather and prepare the Medicare Advantage claims data by identifying relevant datasets, cleaning inconsistencies, and curating variables needed for the analysis.
 - Feb.
-21- EDA, Methods and Results: Include identifying high-risk conditions for readmissions, determining significant risk factors, and quantifying their impact.
+21- EDA, Methods and Results: Include identifying high-risk conditions for readmissions, determining significant risk factors within discharges, and quantifying their impact.
 - **Feb.25- PRESENTATION: clean dataset, and visualizations to work with**
 - March 3- Work on any revision and feedback from the presentation
 - March 14- Formulate Solutions: For the most significant high-risk conditions, we will propose interventions targeting the identified risk factors, focusing on improving patient outcomes and reducing costs